jblairpdx/GIScience_I/syllabus.md

 After completing this course, students should be able to:

-* Plan and execute a spatial analysis using basic functionality of GIS applications.
+* Plan and execute basic GIS analysis using a software framework.
-* Communicate the results of an analysis through language and visualizations.
+* Communicate the results of an analysis through language and graphics.
 * Identify significant events in the development of GIScience.
 * Articulate the characteristics of and differences between data representations.
-* Identify and critique the choices that were made in map design.
+* Identify and critique choices that made in map design.
 * Critically evaluate geospatial arguments in popular media.
 * Develop skills in information-seeking.